REPRODUCTION -1

 1. Family and marriage breakdown

-2. Transmission of sexually transmitted disease
+2. Transmission of sexually transmitted diseases

-3. Unwanted/ unplanned pregnancy
+3. Unwanted/unplanned pregnancy

 4. Psychological trauma